omaremad74/klei-adobe-tools/NOTES.md

 + 'x' x-coordinate of the vertex
 + 'y' y-coordinate of the vertex
 + 'z' z-coordinate of the vertex.
-In the case of 2D animated games like DS/T or Rotwood this is always going to be 0!
+(In the case of 2D animated games like DS/T or Rotwood this is always going to be 0!)
-+ 'u'
++ 'u' horizontal axis of texture
-+ 'v'
++ 'v' vertical axis of texture
 + 'w' texture/material sampler

 ## Naming schemes

 'Root Symbols' and banks refer to one another.
 'Materials' and atlases refer to one another.
 'Folders' and layers refer to one another.

 # Klei's Binary Formats